Lingua Franca (film): Plot

 Alex brings home a drunken male friend, Andrei, who snoops around Olivia's room and steals her money while she is in the shower.
-Here Andrei discovers Olivia's passport which reveals Olivia's pre-op identity.
+Here Andrei discovers Olivia's passport which reveals Olivia's pre-transition identity.
 Andrei shows the passport to Alex, who does not disclose his relationship with Olivia and instead tells Andrei to keep quiet.
 Alex does not tell Olivia he knows she's trans.
 When Olivia realizes her belongings were rummaged through, Alex makes up a story that a masked intruder went through her things, increasing Olivia's fear that ICE will do a raid on her.
 Alex shows up to his job at the slaughterhouse drunk and is fired on the spot by his uncle.
 Although Alex is initially distant from Olivia, he eventually comforts her after he sees her watching the nonstop news on TV about ongoing immigration raids and deportations.
 He considers marrying her and looks up marriage license procedures in New York state online.
 He gets his job back with his uncle after promising to stay sober.
 While on a overnight trip to Atlantic City, Alex drunkenly offers to marry Olivia the next day and talks about his wishes to have a big family with her.
 Olivia is hesitant and tells Alex she has something to tell him, but he reassures her that he already knows about her being trans and would still marry her.
 The next morning in their motel room, Olivia demands that Alex return her passport to her.
 The ending is left ambiguous; though it is understood Olivia has decided not to go through with the marriage, as she tells her mom in the Philippines she has a new job and has met someone new, with her earnings again going towards financially supporting her family and securing a green card.
 The film ends with Olga again forgetting her surroundings.